Lockheed Martin F-35 Lightning II procurement: India

 In January 2018, sources in the Indian Ministry of Defence were reportedly considering the possibility of an order for the F-35, and a request for information should follow at an unknown later date.

 In February 2018, it was reported that the Indian Air Force was interested in the procurement of 126 F-35As, and that a classified briefing by Lockheed Martin had been requested.
 Any deal would have to include partial local manufacturing facilities as per Indian legislation as part of the Make in India initiative.

-In March 2018, Indian Air Force Chief of the Air Staff Birender Singh Dhanoa stated that no request was made for the F-35, nor for a classified briefing.
+In March 2018, Indian Air Force Chief of the Air Staff Birender Singh Dhanoa clarified that no request was made for the F-35, nor for a classified briefing.
 Soon after, however, US Navy Admiral and United States Pacific Command commander Harry B. Harris Jr. came out in support of a potential F-35 sale to India, stating that the US Pacific Command supports a series of potential sales, including the F-35.
-A meeting between US and Indian foreign and defense chiefs is scheduled for April 2018, and the topic may be discussed.